 Being impulsive is the route cause of all procrastination so make sure you’re setting goals, planning them and structuring them into your daily or weekly routine.

 Use your smart watch, your pedometer, Siri reminders or what ever it may be to start hitting your short-term smart goals.

 Make it fun, time to get creative

 There’s nothing better than the feeling of looking forward to the next training or exercise routine, the thought of solving in-activity just doesn’t come into your mind.
-However this only can come from combining having fun whilst exercising and feeling rewarded when doing so.
-Whether this is making it competitive either against a team, a person or yourself or learning a fun task that you are progressing with week on week.
+However, this only can come from combining having fun whilst exercising and feeling rewarded when doing so.
+Whether this is making it competitive either against a team, a person or yourself or learning a fun task that you are progressing with a week on week.

-Your activity doesn’t need to be tied to a gym, it could be a salsa class on a Friday or hiking on a Sunday with the family or it could be training with your favourite yoga teacher at home.
-Don’t be mentally lazy as well as inactive, get out and try new things or book the things in you know you used to enjoy.
+Your activity doesn’t need to be tied to a gym, it could be a salsa class on a Friday or hiking on a Sunday with the family or it could be training with your favorite yoga teacher at home.
+Don’t be mentally lazy as well as inactive, get out and try new things or book the things in which you know you used to enjoy.

 Bring a friend.